tscanlin/developers.optimizely.com/src/content/ios/reference/index.md

 ```obj-c
 -(void)registerForOptimizelyNotifications {
     [[NSNotificationCenter defaultCenter] addObserver:self
 		selector:@selector(experimentDidGetViewed:)
 			name:OptimizelyExperimentVisitedNotification object:nil];
 }
 ```

 ### Experiment Data Object
 Optimizely's Experiment Object will provide information about what part of the experiment life cycle a user is part of.
 There are two main objects: `allExperiments` and `visitedExperiments`.  `allExperiments` contains all running, paused, and draft experiments in your Optimizely project.  `visitedExperiments` contains all experiments in your Optimizely project that a user has actually visited.
+You can also query for the `OptimizelyExperimentData` associated to a given experimentId by using `getExperimentDataById:`.

 Each experiment is represented as an `OptimizelyExperimentData` object.
 For more info on the properties contained there, see the class reference for [OptimizelyExperimentData](/ios/help/html/Classes/OptimizelyExperimentData.html).